aashishyadavally/ns-slicer/README.md

 ``NS-Slicer`` requires a GPU to run *fast* and produce the results.
 On machines without a GPU, note that it can be notoriously slow.

 #### Project Environment
-Currently, ``NS-Slicer`` works well on Ubuntu OS, and can be set up easily with all the prerequisite packages by following these instructions (skip steps 1 - 3 if ``conda`` is already installed):
+Currently, ``NS-Slicer`` works well on Ubuntu OS, and can be set up easily with all the prerequisite packages by following these instructions (if ``conda`` is already installed, update to the latest version with ``conda update conda``, and skip steps 1 - 3):
-  1. Download appropriate version of [conda](https://repo.anaconda.com/miniconda/) for your machine.
+  1. Download the latest, appropriate version of [conda](https://repo.anaconda.com/miniconda/) for your machine (tested with ``conda 23.11.0``).
   2. Install  it by running the `conda_install.sh` file, with the command:
      ```bash
      $ bash conda_install.sh